ratulislam46/ratulislam46/README.md

 ## 👋 About Me

-- 💻 Junior Web Developer | MERN Stack Developer
+- 💻 Full Stack Developer
-- 🌱 I’m currently learning Next.js.
+- 🌱 I’m currently learning Next.js & TypeScript.
 - 🛠 Currently working on: Full-stack projects and real-life applications
 - 🚀 Passionate about building modern web apps with React, Node.js, and MongoDB
 - 🎯 Always learning, exploring new technologies, and improving problem-solving skills